diarmuidoconnor/agile-practice-module/topic02/topic.md

 # CI/CD Process

-CI/CD is an integrap part of a modelr software development process.
+CI/CD is an integral part of an Agile software development process.